rwc4301/KotOR-Unity/README.md

 Everyone is welcome to contribute, if you have something to add, submit a pull request or otherwise feel free to request a feature.

+## Licensing

+This project is released under the GNU GPLv3, meaning you are free to copy, distribute, and modify the source however you like, including for commercial use, so long as any derivative work is also released under the terms of the license.
+See LICENSE.md for further details.